 What is Buying Committee?

 A buying committee is the group of stakeholders within an organization who collectively influence and make a B2B purchase decision.
-Learn roles, dynamics, and how to sell to committees.
+Learn roles, dynamics.

 What is a Buying Committee?